-As humans, we make thousands of choices throughout the day, so if you’re someone who has been choosing different workouts, in different locations, at different times, this can give you a sense of feeling excited and entertained.
-It could also leave you feeling unintentionally scattered and even wasting time on a workout that will never be “the one.”
-When you choose a studio, it doesn’t have to be the one forever, but see if you can make it the one for at least long enough to see what it has to offer you.
-Think of variety like speed dating, and consistency like a healthy relationship where both circadian rhythms are valued.
-And remember, more options doesn’t mean more results.
+As humans, we make thousands of choices throughout the day.
+If you’re someone who has been choosing different workouts, in different locations, at different times, this can give you a sense of feeling excited and entertained.
+Variety could also leave you feeling unintentionally scattered and even wasting time on a workout that will never be “the one” to help you reach your goals.
+When you choose a studio, it doesn’t have to be the one forever, but see if you can make it the one for at least long enough to see what it has to offer.
+More options doesn’t mean more results.
 There’s power in making a choice.

 Jumping around to different classes makes it challenging to figure out which workout is right for you.

 The first time you take a fitness class, you aren’t getting the full benefit of the workout.
 Since your first experience is focused on getting your footing with the basics, you’ll typically feel one step behind.
 Without giving your body a chance to really understand the philosophy of a fitness program, you aren’t giving the workout a fair chance.
 Just like in a relationship, it takes time to get to know the real philosophy and benefits of a workout.
 Getting comfortable takes consistency, and if you’re jumping around haphazardly, you aren’t getting the full picture.

 The main reason you want to commit to a fitness program is so your body is consistently challenged.